 From 2019 through 2023, approximately 287 timber harvest units were planned for operations within the MSMA, and zero units were planned for operations within the Moore Tract.
-Green Diamond assessed 59 of the 287 available units (20.6%) using the marten-specific scorecard developed for the MSMA and Moore Tract and the scorecard developed for the Forest Habitat Conservation Plan (FHCP) that is applied to the remainder of the lands covered by the MOU (Table 10).
+Green Diamond assessed 59 of the 287 available units (20.6%) using the marten-specific scorecard developed for the MSMA and Moore Tract and the scorecard developed for the Forest Habitat Conservation Plan (FHCP) that is applied to the balance of the enrolled lands (Table 10).
 Although the distribution of sampled units did not include all of the tracts within the MSMA or Moore Tract, overall sampling included more than ten percent of available units.